JosefJ/GMevents/README.md

 actionText: View the Events →
 actionLink: /events/

-description: Prauge Blockchain Week is a community-organized initiative.
-We have no single owner.
-It is an agnostic movement based on the premise that self-organization is the backbone of the ecosystem.
-We invite projects, individuals and anyone interested in fruitful and educational discussions to join us.
+description: Blockchain Week initiatives are happening all over the world whenever
+             there is a large gathering of blockchain and cryptocurrencies enthusiasts around.
+The Prague Blockchain Week is no different.
+This is an voluntary initiative which was formed around the Ethereum Devcon 4 and which will provide an overview and support for all the blockchain technology related events happening in Prague between Oct 24. and Nov 4.
+2018.

 tagline: 24.
 October - 4.
 November 2018